jlmelville/smallvis/docs/optsne.md

-As early exaggeration is only 10% of the run time of the optimization, stopping after 30 iterations doesn't save a huge amount of time, and doesn't seem to help the embedding quality, at least if you initizialize with scaled PCA.
+As early exaggeration is only 10% of the run time of the optimization, stopping after 30 iterations doesn't save a huge amount of time, and doesn't seem to help the embedding quality, at least if you initialize with scaled PCA.

 ## Early stopping